eonil/SQLite3/README.md

 What about multi-table operations?
 ----------------------------------
 Seriously looking for JOIN stuffs on SQLite?
-Well, those stuffs are not provided as formalized method, but you do them by executing your own custom SQL query.
+Well, those stuffs are not provided as formalized methods, but you do them by executing your own custom SQL query.

 	let	db1	=	Database(location: Database.Location.Memory, mutable: true)